toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_manager/README.md

    type: Database type (mysql / postgre / oracle)
    host: Database host name or IP
    cloudera_db: name of the database used for Cloudera
-   cloudera_user: user for Cloudera
+   cloudera_user: user of Cloudera database
-   cloudera_pwd: passwod for Cloudera
+   cloudera_password: password of Cloudera database

 cloudera_external_database should be stored in an encrypted vars file.